 Westside Therapy, founded in 2019, offers lower-cost counselling to individuals seeking counselling in the west side of Sheffield.
 It offers a humanistic (person-centered/integrative) approach to counselling and welcomes individuals seeking therapy on both a short-term or longer-term basis.

-Most appointments are offered during the day (please see website for specific session times) but there are some evening sessions available with Fiona Claydon, a BACP Accredited therapist (and for a slightly higher fee), who also works in conjunction with Westside Therapy.
+Most appointments are offered during the day time (Monday, Tuesday and Thursday) but there are some evening sessions available with Fiona Claydon, a BACP Accredited therapist (and for a slightly higher fee), who is an associate of Westside Therapy.

-Often, lower-cost services have a waiting list.
+Often, lower-cost services have waiting lists.
 Should a session not be immediately available, you are invited to join the Westside Therapy waiting list.
 The website provides comprehensive information.
 Please don't hesitate to call if you have any additional questions.

 My personal profile in listed on the National Counselling Society website, should you wish to read more about me.
 Fiona Claydon's profile is listed on the BACP website.